 Athanasius (c.
 295–373) Bishop of Alexandria (Egypt)

 [For forty five years, Athanasius, starting at the age of 27 (!), was the key figure in the battle against the heresy of Arianism.
 It cost him dearly.
 Five times he was sent into exile.
 But in the end, his intellectual prowess, personal integrity and passion for truth, won the battle for the un-created divinity of Christ.
 In the selection below, he discourses on the greatness of the gospel.
-Footnotes to the Scripture references and allusions have been added and many more could be listed.
+I have added footnotes to the Scripture references and allusions.
+Many more could be listed.
 Notice how Bible saturated his thinking is.
 Pray that God would give us such shepherds in our day.

 If you want a Bible study that will inspire you concerning the greatness of the Gospel, follow the trail of the footnotes as they reveal the path of Athanasius’ thought.]

 … For if He came Himself to bear the curse laid upon us, how else could He have “become a curse,”1 unless He received the death set for a curse?
 And that is the Cross.
 For this is exactly what is written: “Cursed is he that hangs on a tree.”2